-Foot pain and problems
+Foot pain and problems in Nepal

 Series of 26 bones interconnected by joints, muscles, tendons, and ligaments make human foot the most complex structure of our body.